aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/drawing-objects/get/_index.md

   - *sections/{sectionIndex}/paragraphs/{paragraphIndex}* - references a paragraph within a section.
 - *{index}* is an index of a drawing object.

-The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/DrawingObjects/GetDocumentDrawingObjectByIndex) lets you call this REST API directly from a browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/DrawingObjects/GetDocumentDrawingObjectByIndex) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

-You can also use cURL command-line utility to test this REST API.
-The following are a few examples of using cURL, supplied with a sample **Input Document** [test_multi_pages.docx](test_multi_pages.docx).
-The **Output File** would be as follows: [drawingObject.png](drawingObject.png).
+You can use `cURL` command-line tool to easily interact with Aspose.Words web services.
+The following example demonstrates how to make calls to Cloud API with cURL.
+Feel free to download and explore sample input [test_multi_pages.docx](test_multi_pages.docx) and output [drawingObject.png](drawingObject.png) files that are designed to act as a demonstration and let you to figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="2" tabName1="Request" tabName2="Response" >}}